 Thus, I want to make sure you make the best of it and if you want some great Rome tips then I think you came to the right place.
-Here you will find 17 perfect tips for Rome and some unique ideas for Rome that you won’t find anywhere else.
+Here you will find 17 perfect tips for Rome and some unique ideas for visiting the eternal city that you won’t find anywhere else.

 1. Don’t Have A Set Itinerary For Every day You Are In Rome